barnapet/heating-monitor-iot/README.md

 ## 🎯 Key Engineering Goals

-This project demonstrates a robust, cost-optimized, and event-driven Internet of Things (IoT) pipeline designed to monitor a dual home heating system.
-The core function is to detect the operational state of a solid-fuel boiler by monitoring the power status of its circulation pump.
+This project focuses on building a reliable and cost‑efficient IoT solution for monitoring a dual home heating system.
+Its primary goal is to detect the operational state of a solid‑fuel boiler by observing the power status of its circulation pump, enabling timely alerts and data collection for later analysis.

 ## 📐 Architecture Design (System Design)

-The project utilizes an event-driven IoT pipeline to monitor the boiler's status in real-time and provide alerts.
+The system is built as an event‑driven IoT pipeline using AWS IoT Core, where the edge device publishes status updates in real time.
+Incoming messages trigger cloud‑side components—such as Lambda functions for alerting and DynamoDB for long‑term storage—ensuring both immediate notifications and structured historical data.

 ```mermaid
 flowchart TD